Nov 26, 2020

 13) Choose An Insurance Friendly Vehicle

-If you are in the market for a new vehicle, consider insurance costs as part of your decision making process.
+If you are in the market for a new vehicle, consider premium costs as part of your decision making process.
 Insurance friendly vehicles have great safety ratings, are less prone to break downs, and are not common targets for thieves.
-Find out the cheapest cars to insure and see how much you can save.
+Find out the cheapest cars to insure.

 14) Go With A Green Vehicle